 Tregaron Conservancy’s gardens are located in the heart of DC but not many people seem to know about them.

-Somewhere in between Woodland Park and Cleveland Park lie 20 acres of secret gardens, meadows and ponds known as the Tregaron Conservancy.
-The estate, which has been around for more than a century, was once home to the DC elite.
-Now it’s a spectacular hidden spot in which to break away from DC life without even leaving the city!
+Somewhere in between Woodland Park and Cleveland Park lie 20 acres of secret gardens, meadows, and ponds known as the Tregaron Conservancy.
+The estate, which has been around for more than a century, was once home to the D.C. elite.
+Now it’s a spectacular hidden spot to offer a break away from D.C. life without even leaving the city!

-Once the Parmelees died, The Causeway (as it was formerly known) passed on to the hands of Ambassador Joseph Davies and his wife, Marjorie Merryweather Post, in the 1940s who renamed it Tregaron.
-In 1979, the estate was designated a historical landmark of Washington DC.
-But after the Davies’ passing Tregaron Estate fell victim of neglect and multiple legal battles for the construction of luxury condos, until it was rescued by the Tregaron Conservancy.
+Once the Parmelees died, The Causeway (as it was formerly known) passed on to the hands of Ambassador Joseph Davies and his wife, Marjorie Merryweather Post, in the 1940s, who renamed it Tregaron.
+In 1979, the estate was designated a historical landmark of Washington, D.C.
+But after the Davies’ passing, Tregaron Estate fell victim to neglect and multiple legal battles for the construction of a townhome development until it was rescued by the Tregaron Conservancy.

 So why is Tregaron Conservancy one of the best spots to escape from city life?
 Well, for one its gorgeous trails make for wonderful walks all year-round.
-And its beautiful garden ruins make for the perfect romantic walk with your SO (or your furry friends).
-Oh, and it also doesn’t hurt that the estate is full of spots in which to capture the perfect Instagram opp!
-So if you’re looking to take a break from DC life but you don’t feel like leaving the city and discovering a new spot in town, then you best head up to Tregaron Conservancy, because its fairy-like forest sure won’t disappoint!
+And its beautiful garden ruins make for the perfect romantic walk with your significant other (or your furry friends).
+Oh, and it also doesn’t hurt that the estate is full of spots to capture the perfect Instagram opp!
+So, if you’re looking to take a break from D.C. life but you don’t feel like leaving the city and discovering a new spot in town, then you best head up to Tregaron Conservancy, because its fairy-like forest sure won’t disappoint!

 [Featured image: Facebook/ Tregaron Conservancy DC]